New Zealand PM says Pacific region less secure due to China's assertiveness

 The relationship needed careful management but China remained a key trading partner, he added.

-Hipkins' speech at the annual event comes less than a month after he led a successful trade mission to China, New Zealand’s largest trading partner, where he face some domestic criticism for not being as vocal on human rights and other issues as some had expected.
+Mr Hipkins' speech at the annual event comes less than a month after he led a successful trade mission to China, New Zealand’s largest trading partner, where he faced some domestic criticism for not being as vocal on human rights and other issues as some had expected.

 “In this increasingly complex global environment, our relationship with China will continue to require careful management,” he said.